What is grief coaching?

 In the early days after my loss, I sought therapy.
 It was really helpful for enabling me to survive the trauma of loss and cope with my grief.
 When I was ready to move forward, I turned to coaching.
 As a result of coaching, I found ways to move from surviving to thriving and use my experience for personal growth.

-What to expect from grief coaching
+What to expect from a grief coach

 Finding a grief coach